Sporting New Bridges

 By Rebecca Dell, Photography by Woody Myers

 Soccer Without Borders Greeley is one of the bridges that helps Greeley’s refugee and immigrant population adjust to U.S. life.
-And thanks to a partnership with UNC, it’s also one of the ways that UNC students-athletes cross the bridge from high school to college.
+And thanks to a partnership with UNC, it’s also one of the ways that UNC student-athletes cross the bridge from high school to college.

 It’s a warm, sunny September afternoon on some loosely defined fields near the Greeley Mall.
 A high school marching band practices nearby.
 A few young soccer coaches drag out portable nets and bags of soccer balls.
 Kids trickle in for practice.
 They’re here for Soccer Without Borders (SWB), an international nonprofit built around soccer, education and community.